Ninja243/Automatic_Cookie_Clicker/README.md

 # Automatic Cookie Clicker
-One script to automate Cookie Clicker; a game by Orteil hosted on dashnet.org
+One script to automate <a href="http://orteil.dashnet.org/cookieclicker/">Cookie Clicker</a>; a game by Orteil hosted on dashnet.org

 ## Stuff this does:
 This script clicks the cookue automatically, buys available upgrades and buildings and clicks on all special cookies.